Best of the Letters From 2015

 It’s immoral and dangerous to teach someone that it’s their lack of faith or sinfulness that causes their illness.
 They are left to live in a constant state of guilt and striving, all towards a goal that is unachievable.
 It’s wholly unbiblical to teach that God promises us perfect health if we live according to the guidelines in this article.

 This is how deception works–mix error with enough truth to make acceptance palatable.
 It’s this type of deception that binds people physically and spiritually to error, encourages misplaced loyalties, and results in a lifetime of regret once they realize their error.

 Sincerity of belief does not make something true.
 Unfaltering faith in something that’s untrue will not result in the promises made by folks who wrongly attribute them to God.
 We can positively affect our health by making wise life choices.
 But we cannot rid our lives of disease and physical ailment by striving to comply with a set of guidelines falsely promoted as God’s panacea.

 We’re praying and working diligently to see the eyes of our family opened and for their physical protection in the meantime. –Impacted by loved ones in PCG.

-Comment: This article by Stephen Flurry is based on three of the laws in “The Seven Laws of Radiant Health” written in 1955 by Roderick C. Meredith.
+Comment: Read the lie: “If you are sick, you have broken physical laws and you need to repent!” which explains the truth about this.
+This article by Stephen Flurry is based on three of the laws in “The Seven Laws of Radiant Health” written in 1955 by Roderick C. Meredith.
 See our spoof of this article: Rod Meredith’s “Seven Laws of Radiant Health.”
 (Also see: “What are these ‘Seven Laws of Radiant Health’… from our first critique of Mystery of the Ages, Chapter Six, Pt.
 3.)
 Search for the words when file opens.
 (PDF)

 Double Talk in Stephen Flurry’s Article, “Principles of Healthy Living”: